khoinguyen/gist-embed/README.md

-##How to use embed-gist to spice up code snippets on your blog
+##How to use gist-embed to spice up code snippets on your blog

 ### Include the gist css: